EricDriussi/website/content/en/posts/nginx.md

 <img style="float: left; margin: 2%" src="../../../images/lock.png">

-There are multiple wasy of going about this, but by far the easiest is to use `certbot`.
+There are multiple ways of going about this, but by far the easiest is to use `certbot`.

 ```
 apt install python-certbot-nginx